What is Programmatic Advertising?

 How to run programmatic effectively.
 Should you buy programmatic in-house or outsourcing?

 Running programmatic campaigns requires some expertise and experience as the DSPs navigator could be complicated.
-Furthermore, some DSPs will charge platform fees and have requirements to activate the seat in order to use the DSPs.
+Furthermore, some DSPs will charge platform fees and have requirements to activate the seat to use the DSPs.
 Therefore, if the company does not have a dedicated team for programmatic, it is suggested to outsource with media agencies.
-If the budget for programmatic is not a majority, it is also not recommended to run campaigns in-house as well since DSPs can have platform fees.
-However, it will be better to have an in-house programmatic team so that you can have all the data and analyze it.
+If the budget for programmatic is not a majority, it is also not recommended to run campaigns in-house since DSPs can have platform fees.
+However, it will be better to have an in-house programmatic team to have all the data and analyze it.

 Running display and video campaigns on programmatic looks easy as many people would think that it is all about impressions and reach.
 However, programmatic is actually very good at performance campaigns.